 Out with the old, in with the new

-EMV Chip cards have a number of processing options which are up to the discretion of the issuing bank.
-Each card can be transacted with Chip and PIN, inserted and accompanied by a signature once the card is verified, as well as be "swiped" using the traditional method of “swiping” of the magnetic strip for dated terminals.
+EMV Chip cards have a number of processing options that are up to the discretion of the issuing bank.
+Each card can be transacted with Chip and PIN, inserted and accompanied by a signature once the card is verified, as well as be “swiped” using the traditional method of “swiping” of the magnetic strip for dated terminals.

 So what are the big changes to transactions?

 Customers classically swipe the magnetic strip from their payment card through the side of a payment terminal.
 This is the traditional way to process a credit card transaction, and it’s being phased out more and more every year.

 Chip and PIN

 The action of inserting a credit or debit card into a payment terminal, followed by entering a unique PIN.